Visit www.musictherapy.ca to learn more about becoming a music therapist in Canada

 There was something else that I noticed.
 During our rehearsals, John sang loud and clear, Lucille was calm, Ralph was gentle, Peter was a part of the group, Franklin was full of joy, Patricia began taking leadership, and Corrine was even keeled.

 What was this magical thing?
 I knew that I needed to explore it further.
-Nowhere in my training as a musician did anyone ever mention to our cohort that there was a field known as music therapy - and perhaps for good reason.
-This was 1983 and the first training program only started in Canada in 1976 spearheaded by Nancy McMaster and Carolyn Kenny at Capilano College in North Vancouver.
+Nowhere in my training as a musician did anyone ever mention that there was a field known as music therapy - and perhaps for good reason.
+This was 1983 and the first training program only started in Canada in 1978 spearheaded by Nancy McMaster and Carolyn Kenny at Capilano College in North Vancouver.
 I discovered it through conversations with colleagues at my job, and through the realm of the CMHA.
 I joined the board of directors of CMHA so that I could learn more and understand the rights of people with mental health issues.
 I continued working and learning until I was able to take the plunge and become a student again.

 This story is one of discovery, and it's the kind of experience that drives many of us to explore this fascinating field.
 The hitch is, that this kind of story often drives people to think that perhaps they are already doing something called music therapy before having been trained, because they have noticed that music works.

 I was discovering the power of music - I was not being a music therapist